 $6.3 Million Verdict – Motorcycle Wreck

 Lesser, Lesser, Landy & Smith is a boutique law firm that utilizes a team approach to its cases.
 We are small enough to provide the personal touch, yet large enough, and with sufficient resources, to effectively represent clients in cases involving catastrophic injury or death.
 In this case, Josh, age 23, was wrongfully killed when an elderly driver turned directly in front of his motorcycle.
 The jury found the elderly driver completely at fault for causing the wreck and awarded $6.3 million in damages.
-We were successful in obtaining justice for Josh’s parents by utilizing a team approrach that involved many of the firm’s attorneys.
-Our attorneys have considerable jury trial experience and do not hesitate to use that experience, when needed, to obtain justice for our clients.
+We were successful in obtaining justice for Josh’s parents by utilizing a team approrach that involved many of the firm’s lawyers.
+Our lawyers have considerable jury trial experience and do not hesitate to use that experience, when needed, to obtain justice for our clients.

 $6 Million – Uninsured Motorist/Insurance Bad Faith

 Tiffany is a young woman who was involved in a terrible car wreck.
 The wreck left her a paraplegic.
 Tiffany lived with her grandparents, and they had a total of $4.5 million of uninsured motorist coverage.
 Those limits should have been paid immediately.
-When they were not, Tiffany’s grandparents contacted the family’s attorney, who filed a lawsuit against the uninsured motorist insurance carrier.
+When they were not, Tiffany’s grandparents contacted the family’s lawyer, who filed a lawsuit against the uninsured motorist insurance carrier.
 The insurance company would not even concede the amount of available insurance – much less pay Tiffany.
-We worked with the family attorney to achieve justice for Tiffany in a hard fought Federal lawsuit in Ft.
+We worked with the family lawyer to achieve justice for Tiffany in a hard fought Federal lawsuit in Ft.
 Myers.
 We were successful in obtaining a crucial ruling from the Federal Judge establishing conclusively that the available coverage was, in fact, $4.5 million.
 Shortly after this ruling, the insurance company tried to settle the claim for $4.5 million.
 Given the insurance company’s delay in meeting its obligations, we were successful in obtaining a total settlement for Tiffany of $6 million.
 Lesser, Lesser, Landy & Smith encourages our clients to carry ample uninsured/underinsured motorist coverage because of the large number of drivers in Florida who either have no liability insurance or inadequate coverage.

 $5.33 Million – Loss of Son